MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ![photo of CheckSerialPort script](PicsVids/CheckSerialPort.PNG)
 4. Open ProcessingGUI and navigate to line 90.
 Change the bracketed number to the index noted in step 3.
-These steps can be repeated to troubleshoot any port connectivity issues, as the COM number assigned to Industruino will be based on USB port used and other connected devices
+These steps can be repeated to troubleshoot any port connectivity issues, as the COM number assigned to Industruino will depend on USB port used and other connected devices

 ###Configuration
  Coming soon...